Gallstones

 Non-Surgical Gallstone Removal Procedure

-On the day of the procedure, the drain is exchanged for a larger temporary access into thegallbladder that will fit the endoscopic camera.
-Iodinated contrast material maybe injected into the bile ducts to assist in visualizing the anatomy under x-ray.
-Small stones are removed using a basket that fits through the camera.
-Other stones can be washed out by irrigating the gallbladder with saline or water.
-Larger stones can be fragmented under endoscopic guidance with a precisely directed holmium laser.
+On the day of the procedure, the drain is exchanged for a larger temporary access into the gallbladder that will fit the endoscopic camera.
+Iodinated contrast material maybe injected into the bile d

 How to Prepare for Non-Surgical Gallstone Removal Procedure